johnHackworth/goblin/doc/raspbian_install.md

 Cypress will download a binary that isn't compatible with your Pi, which means you won't be able to run any tests.
 But you'll at least have succeeded installing pnpm.

-Cypress will download a binary that isn't compatible with your Pi, which means you won't be able to run any tests.
-But you'll at least have succeeded installing pnpm.

 ## Installing Rust

 The `packages/backend/native-utils/` directory contains, well, some native code.
 It needs `cargo` to be installed.
 The `cargo` from Raspbian isn't a recent enough version to build with, so you're going to need to install it via the Rust website.
 We'll install it just for the `goblin` user rather than system-wide for the moment.